rwev/coyote.life/content/articles/published/moto--why-dual-sport.md

 Title: Why Dual Sport
 Category: moto
-Tags: adventure,why,versatile
+Tags: why
 Status: published

 To some, dual sport motorcycles represent an ugly middle ground between on-road and off-road riding: a jack of both trades, master of neither.

 That may be true.
 They can't go everywhere a dirt bike can, nor can they cruise as fast or as comfortably as a street bike.
 Usually single-cylinder four-strokes, they don't have quite to lightweight performance or agility of a dirt bike, or the raw straight-line power of a multi-cylinder highway cruiser.
 They don't have the forgiving deep suspension travel of a dirt bike, nor the smoothness of a street bike.

-But this versatility, however comprimising, is exactly what I love about dual sport.
+But this versatility, however compromising, is exactly what I love about dual sport.

 No trailering, no separate bikes for separate riding types.